ianthropos88/Outsystems_Web_App/README.md

 OutSystems is designed from the ground up to accelerate not only the development of applications but also the process of changing them.
 Developers use visual, model-driven development, which reduces time and costs and improves agility.
 Elegant and engaging multiexperience user interfaces (UIs) harness the power of HTML and CSS, no deep expertise needed.
 Development is done without the headaches and inconsistencies of hand-coding and deployment is done with one click.
 Applications can be delivered in weeks or even days, not months or years.

-In traditional application development, the change process often slows productivity significantly.
-OutSystems platform, however, automates this process.
-It tracks global dependencies and pinpoints the impact of a change across all layers of an application, thereby minimizing costs, time and risks.
-It heals the sections that can be automatically corrected and provides notifications of any required manual corrections.
-It has the capability to display application portfolios visually so architects and others can identify where problems might lie and what they can do about it.
-The result is error-free build packages that ensure production upgrades are done in minutes with no impact on the quality of running applications.

-OutSystems also enables organizations to avoid the traditional delays and cost overruns associated with integration.
-Pre-built connectors, REST APIs, SOAP web services and custom APIs accelerate the integration of back-ends.
-Customers say, “OutSystems integrates with anything I need inside my enterprise."

-Even application management is rapid because organizations have full visibility and control of their applications.
-OutSystems provides a centralized console for managing versions, releases, deployments, and component dependencies across multiple environments.
-Delivery is streamlined because there is no need for complex configuration tools.
-Organizations do not have to worry about build and version control, nor find the experts to set them up.

-IT departments benefit from a default standard architecture and a well-designed visual modeling language with no dialects.
-Therefore, it is easy to transfer knowledge between developers in about 2 weeks even without additional documentation.
-This accelerates projects while allowing complete flexibility to outsource development with the knowledge that maintenance can be picked up at any time.
-A single developer is not indefinitely attached to a piece of mission-critical software and IT can bring new members into the team with the confidence that applications will never become an unmaintainable legacy.

 **Speed and code**

 OutSystems uniquely combines development speed with seamless integration of custom and existing code for greater agility.
 Developers design the UI, business processes, business logic and data models for applications visually.
 Dragging and dropping functionality into a visual development environment provides greater agility than traditional hand coding.
 There is support for mashing up all components, including multiple sources of data, user interface blocks, APIs, integration connectors and business rules.
 This enables the agile creation of high-quality applications and processes in a fraction of the time it would take to build them with traditional solutions.

-At any time, developers can extend the visual models with custom code or new integration connectors for those instances when business applications require access to low level SDKs or weave in external micro-services or data sources.

-But speed and control are not confined to development.
-With OutSystems, fast and secure deployment and change during the entire application lifecycle is just a click away.
-No matter how much an app is modified, OutSystems automates, manages and governs the change process to ensure deployment is error free.
-This even applies to deep changes to an application's data model, APIs and architecture.

-OutSystems tracks and pinpoints the impact of a change across all layers of your application, thereby minimizing costs, time and risks.
-It automatically corrects most problems and notifies teams if manual corrections are necessary.
-It also automates the deployment process, including all database change scripts.
-The result?
-Error-free, low-cost build packages that assure your production upgrades are done in minutes with no impact on quality.

 **Multiexperience  development**